mysteryreloaded/subscriber-management/README.md

 - Run `php artisan serve`
 - Visit the app by using link provided by the last command (usually it's `127.0.0.1:8000`)
 - [optional] Run `php artisan test` and you should see 11 tests that have passed.
-- In case of encountering technical difficulties during local deployment you can check out live production app: https://mailerlite.zetasoft.io
+- In case of encountering technical difficulties during local deployment you can check out live production app: https://textbook.zetasoft.io
   - This deployment is hosted on a raspberry pi 4 device with a single location in Serbia, therefore your requests will likely have ~1000ms timeout (depending on your location).
-  - Local deployment using steps above will provide better user experience
+  - Local deployment (or AWS / DigitalOcean) using steps above will provide far better user experience
 ______________________________________________________________________